 Bullying & Harassment

-Bullying and harassment are an regrettable reality in our schools today.
-These behaviors present challenges for everyone: school faculty and staff, students, parents/guardians, and the communities we live in.
-Sometimes behaviors can take place in other places (such as cyberbullying) and overflow on to school grounds.
+Bullying and harassment behaviors present challenges for everyone: school faculty and staff, students, parents/guardians, and the communities we live in.
+Sometimes behaviors can take place in other places such as “cyberbullying” and overflow on to school grounds.
 Regardless of where the behavior started or who started the conflict, it is behavior that no one wants to have as a “norm” in our schools.
 Thus, addressing incidents of bullying and harassment proactively and/or reactively, immediately and effectively, is crucial in transforming these kinds of behaviors into more positive behaviors in our schools.

 Education is key: